GeForce 400 series: Products

 All products are produced on a 40 nm fabrication process.
 All products support Direct3D 12.0 on a feature level 11_0, OpenGL 4.6 and OpenCL 1.1.
-The only exception is the GeForce 405, an OEM-only card, which is based on the GT218 (Tesla) core only supporting DirectX 10.1, OpenGL 3.3 and no OpenCL support, and is the only card in the GeForce 400 range not based on the Fermi microarchitecture.
+The only exception is the GeForce 405, an OEM-only card, which is based on the GT218 (Tesla) core only supporting DirectX 11.1 with feature level 10_1, OpenGL 3.3 and no OpenCL support, and is the only card in the GeForce 400 range not based on the Fermi microarchitecture.
 By the parameters, the GeForce 405 is identical to the GeForce 310, also an OEM only card, which is itself based on the GeForce 210.
 All products have a single DB15 VGA connector on a full height and full length card, except as listed otherwise.